 Draft coming soon.

-Abstract: This paper provides evidence for direct effects of inequality on structural transformation through a luxury/necessity channel and marketization of home production due to an opportunity cost mechanism.
-To assess the importance of these mechanisms in addition to the reverse effects of structural change on inequality, I build a model with heterogeneous production intensities, nonhomothetic CES preferences over sectors, and consumption as a composite of market and home origin within a sector.
-Combining estimated demand parameters from household level data with calibrated technology parameters, the quantitative model delivers three main results: (i) direct effects of inequality account for 3.7 pp (46%) of the increase in the high-skill services share through the luxury mechanism. (ii) for low-skill services, the necessity channel dominates the marketization mechanism, causing direct effects of inequality to lower the share by 0.7 pp (-106%). (iii) there are amplifying interaction effects between structural change and inequality.
-Further, investigating real-world changes in inequality, I find that the slowdown in inequality since the early 2000s lowered the high-skill services share by 23%, whereas the decline in tax progressivity raised the high-skill services share (by up to 0.5 pp) and lowered the low-skill services share (by up to 0.3 pp).
+Abstract: This paper provides evidence that inequality directly affects structural change through a luxury/necessity mechanism and through marketization of home production via an opportunity cost mechanism.
+To assess the importance of these mechanisms in addition to the reverse effects of structural change on inequality, I build a model with heterogeneous production intensities, nonhomothetic CES preferences across sectors, and within-sector consumption as a composite of market and home.
+Focusing on the U.S. 1980-2016 and combining estimated demand parameters from household level data with calibrated technology parameters, the quantitative model delivers three main results: (i) direct effects of inequality account for 46% of the increase in the high-skill services share primarily through the luxury mechanism. (ii) for low-skill services, the necessity mechanism dominates the marketization mechanism, explaining the minimal change in its share. (iii) there are amplifying interaction effects between structural change and inequality.
+Further, investigating observed changes in inequality, I find that the slowdown in inequality since the early 2000s lowered the growth of high-skill services by 23%, whereas the decline in tax progressivity raised the high-skill services share (by up to 0.5 pp) and lowered the low-skill services share (by up to 0.3 pp).

 Draft coming soon.